jeffpar/pcjs.v1/devices/pc/rom/5170/README.md

 ---

-IBM PC AT (Model 5170) BIOS ("Rev 3")
+IBM PC AT ROM BIOS (Rev 3)
 ---
-[ATBIOS-REV3.json](1985-11-15/ATBIOS-REV3.json) contains the third (and last) IBM PC AT BIOS, dated November 15, 1985, which added support for 101-key keyboards and 1.44Mb floppy diskette drives.
+[ATBIOS-REV3.json](1985-11-15/ATBIOS-REV3.json) contains the third (and last) IBM PC AT BIOS, dated November 15, 1985.

+This BIOS was produced for [5170 Models 319 and 339](/devices/pc/machine/5170/#models-319-and-339), announced April 2, 1986.
+It added support for 101-key keyboards and 1.44Mb 3.5-inch floppy diskette drives.

+Note that, although minuszerodegrees.net says this revision was found in "type 2 motherboards running at 8 Mhz", the [Vintage Computer Federation](http://www.vcfed.org/forum/showthread.php?26480) refers to the 8Mhz motherboards as "Type 3".

 From [http://minuszerodegrees.net/bios/BIOS_5170_15NOV85_8MHZ_VARIATION_2.zip](http://minuszerodegrees.net/bios/):